Health and Safety Protocols at the Museum

 - Every day the Museum will close 12-1pm for deep cleaning between the morning and afternoon play sessions.
 All visitors are asked to leave during this time.

-- Restrooms are available on the Museum’s Main Level only at this time.
+- Restrooms are available on all levels.
 We ask visitors to follow the posted capacity limitations and adhere to the distance markers on the floor.

-- Elevators are to be used by one (1) family unit at a time.
+- Elevators are to be used by one (1) family unit at a time when possible.

-- Stroller parking is unavailable at this time, and guests must keep their strollers with their family unit.
+- We encourage guests to keep their strollers with their family unit.

 - Lockers are currently unavailable.